miketheologitis/PySpark-Skyline/README.md

 ## `spark-submit` (same for `stream_job.py`, `batch_job.py`)

 I cannot provide steps on how to use spark-submit because the options are limitless and depend on your enviroment/requirements/needs.
 Please run 'spark-submit' and see the options from Spark, they provide all the insight.
-I will give the Google-Cloud 'spark-submit' used in all my tests.
+I will give the Google-Cloud `spark-submit` used in all my tests.
 Keep in mind I had 3 Executors with 4 vCPU cores each and 8GB RAM each, and I run on single node cluster managed by 'YARN'.
 With all that in mind:

 ```